odinuv/web/course/technical-support.md

 directly to given SMTP server (be careful with this).

 The trickier part is configuring your environment - you usually do not want to send real email messages to real people from your dev-server.
-On Windows OS use [Papercut](https://papercut.codeplex.com/) tool to open local SMTP server with simple user interface to view generated messages.
-On Linux OS you can try to install full mail stack and configure it to deliver messages only locally or use [ssmpt](https://packages.debian.org/wheezy/ssmtp) and [MailDev](http://danfarrelly.nyc/MailDev/) -- you have to install [Node.js](https://nodejs.org/en/) and NPM.
+On Windows OS use [Smtp4dev](https://github.com/rnwood/smtp4dev) tool to open local SMTP server with simple user interface to view generated messages.

 Check PHP settings in [php.ini](/course/technical-support/#php-configuration) file to configure SMTP server and port on Windows or system mail command on Linux.
 You can also try commercial services like [Mailtrap](https://mailtrap.io/).